cass-kul/cass-kul.github.io/_exercises/8-microarchitecture.md

 ![Problems with forwarding](/exercises/8-microarchitecture/forwarding-problems.drawio.svg){: .center-image }

-The only way to deal with this is to stall the current execution (add a `nop` instruction), and let the processor wait until the information becomes available.
+The only way to deal with this is to **stall** the current execution (also called inserting a **bubble**), and let the processor wait until the information becomes available.
+This is equivalent to inserting a `nop` (no operation) instruction between the instructions causing the hazard.
 Simply said, if the information becomes available in the same cycle that it is needed, there is nothing we can do with forwarding and we instead have to stall.
 Below you see a solution to this problem with stalling and a forwarding from the MEM stage to the EX stage.

 ![Forwarding with stalling](/exercises/8-microarchitecture/forwarding-stall.drawio.svg){: .center-image }